Home » Board of Directors and Staff

 James (Jim) Posynick, Chair

-I was born in Vancouver, B.C.
-I am a graduate of the University of Windsor (LLB., 1991) and Royal Roads University (M.A.
-Conflict Analysis and Management, 2009).
-I have a broad range of law practice experience in providing advice to and representation for individuals, public, private and first nations organizations.
-My practice included conducting arbitrations, mediations and human rights adjudications.
-Currently I am a non-active member of the N.W.T. and B.C.
+Jim was born in Vancouver, B.C.
+He is a graduate of the University of Windsor (LLB., 1991) and Royal Roads University (M.A.
+Conflict Analysis and Management, 2009) and has a broad range of legal, mediation and arbitration experience and has provided advice to and representation for individuals, public, private and first nations organizations.
+He is currently a non-active member of the N.W.T. and B.C.
 Law Societies.
-I am a former director/treasurer of Valley Community Services.
-I am a long term director on the board of the Erickson Community Association.
-From personal experience, I have a deep appreciation for the need to learn about, maintain and protect our remaining wildlife habitat.
-I also feel it is important to encourage and acknowledge the valuable contribution of industry toward achieving those goals.
-By working together we can achieve our goals and inspire others to be responsible corporate and individual citizens and preserve our natural heritage for generations to come.
+Since arriving in the Creston valley in 2005, Jim has served as a director of the Kootenai Community Centre, Valley Community Services and the Erickson Community Association.
+From both his professional and personal experience, he has a deep appreciation for the need to learn about, maintain and protect our remaining wildlife habitat.
+He believes that by engaging with individuals, community organizations, government and industry, KCDC can achieve its goals and inspire others to be responsible individual and corproate citizens and preserve our natural heritage for generations to come.

 Greg Baker, Treasurer